BTCAssessors/email-signatures/README.md

 In `users.json` file you must set then for each user, a key named `name` and a value to replace this variable with the users' related information (like his phone, position, location, ...)

 ### The `update_signatures.py` script
-Retrieves the users' information from `users.json` file (constant `USERS_FILE`), loads the HTML template specified in the variable `SIGNATURE_FILE`, and loops all users in the users' file, rendering the template with the user information and applying the rendered result as the email signature in their Gmail account.
+Retrieves the users' information from `users.json` file (constant `USERS_FILE`), loads the HTML template specified in the variable `SIGNATURE_FILE` (inside the folder `SIGNATURE_FOLDER`), and loops all users in the users' file, rendering the template with the user information and applying the rendered result as the email signature in their Gmail account.

+> Due to the _Jekyll_ site, the signature is placed in the `_includes` folder so it can be parsed by _Jekyll_.
+Unlike the _JSON_ file, that can be _symlinked_, this file can't so it must be there if you want to have the _Jekyll_ minisite too.

 ### Authentication: the `service_account.json` file
 #### Creating a _Google APIs_ project